|North Bay Battalion|

 |Val-d'Or Foreurs||Victoriaville Tigres|

-Prior to his time in Everett, Constantine spent parts of seven seasons coaching in the NHL from 1993 to 2002.
-He posted a .515 winning percentage at hockey’s highest level with the San Jose Sharks, Pittsburgh Penguins and New Jersey Devils.
-After engineering the biggest single-season turnaround in league history (a 58-point improvement from the prior year) as a rookie NHL bench boss with the Sharks in 1993-94, he was runner-up for the Jack Adams Award as NHL Coach of the Year.
-Constantine is one of only two NHL coaches to lead a #8 seed to a first-round playoff series win over a #1 seed on two occasions: his 1994 Sharks upset the heavily-favored Detroit Red Wings in seven games, with his 1999 Penguins doing the same against New Jersey.
+Prior to his time in Everett, Constantine spent parts of seven seasons in the NHL.
+He posted a .515 winning percentage at hockey’s highest level with the San Jose Sharks, Pittsburgh Penguins and New Jersey Devils between 1993 and 2002.
+After engineering the biggest single-season turnaround in league history (a 58-point improvement) as a rookie NHL coach with the Sharks in 1993-94, he was runner-up for the Jack Adams Award as NHL Coach of the Year.
+Constantine is also one of only two coaches in NHL history to lead a #8 seed to a first-round playoff victory over a #1 seed on two separate occasions.
+His 1994 Sharks upset the heavily-favored Detroit Red Wings in seven games, and in 1999 his Penguins did the same against New Jersey.

-Kevin and his family currently reside in the San Juan Islands.
+Kevin and his family reside in Stanwood during the season and spend their summers in the San Juan Islands.

 HEAD COACHING STATS: